Neuro-Spectral Architectures for Causal Physics-Informed Networks: Results and analysis

 \section{Results and analysis}

 The results for the wave equation show that NeuSA can accurately propagate waves in complex media, leading to an error between one and two orders of magnitude smaller than the baselines.
 This is despite NeuSA being trained for $10$ times fewer training steps.
-It is worth noting that a key challenge in seismic acoustic simulations with heterogeneous media is capturing the complex pressure wave patterns generated by reflections at material discontinuities. \method{} is the only approach that accurately recovers second-order reflections, as shown in Figure \ref{fig: teaser}, at $t=2s$.
+It is worth noting that a key challenge in seismic and acoustic simulations with heterogeneous media is to capture the complex wave patterns generated by reflections at material discontinuities. \method{} is the only approach that accurately recovers second-order reflections, as shown in \autoref{fig:teaser}, at $t=2s$.

-The results for the sine-Gordon equation in Figure \ref{fig:sine_gordon} indicate that NeuSA very quickly learns the dynamics for the system with outstanding precision, obtaining error metrics an order of magnitude smaller than QRes, the next best result, with a substantially smaller training time.
-NeuSA's causal structure allows it to propagate the solution from initial conditions, very closely following the ground-truth value.
-In contrast, PINN, FLS and PINNsformer fail to do so, despite being trained for $10$ times more epochs.
+The results for the sine-Gordon equation in \autoref{fig:sine_gordon} indicate that NeuSA very quickly learns the dynamics for the system with outstanding precision, obtaining error metrics an order of magnitude smaller than QRes, the next best result, with a substantially smaller training time.
+NeuSA's causal structure allows it to propagate the solution from initial conditions, staying in close agreement with the ground-truth.
+In contrast, PINN, FLS, and PINNsformer fail to do so, despite being trained for $10$ times more epochs.

-The results for Burgers' equation (plots for the solution are given in Appendix C) show that \method{} successfully captures the qualitative behavior of the solution, including the formation of detailed two-dimensional shocks.
-Quantitative results in Table \ref{table:comparison} show that \method{} achieves strong performance, while requiring substantially less training time, leading to gains over PINNs, FLS, and PINNsFormer, while maintaining competitive results compared to QRes models.
+The results for the Burgers' equation show that \method{} successfully captures the qualitative behavior of the solution, including the formation of detailed two-dimensional shocks.
+Quantitative results in \autoref{table:comparison} show that \method{} exhibits strong performance, while requiring substantially less training time, leading to gains over PINNs, FLS, PINNsFormer, and QRes.

-These results are underscored by the very strong performance in the extrapolation task shown in Figure \ref{fig:burgers2d_L2}, which demonstrates that \method{} has learned a robust internal representation for the system's autonomous dynamics.
-As a result, NeuSA can estimate and extrapolate solutions over large intervals beyond the training interval, leading to substantially superior performance as compared to the baselines.
-We attribute this to NeuSA's causal structure.
+These results are underscored by the very strong performance in the extrapolation task shown in \autoref{fig:burgers2d_L2}, which demonstrates that \method{} has learned a robust internal representation for the system's autonomous dynamics.
+As a result, NeuSA can estimate and extrapolate solutions over large times intervals beyond the training domain, leading to substantially superior performance as compared to the baselines.
+We attribute this capability to NeuSA's causal structure.